-The key to a successful application is “youth initiated and organized”.
-This granting program is not intended to support charities or agencies that already provide youth programming or services.
-Instead, it is intended to support youth who create their own projects or initiatives.
+This grant program supports youth leadership and priority will be given to applications that demonstrate youth leadership and/or involvement.
+This grant program is not intended to support charities or agencies that provide programming or services for youth.
+Instead, it is intended to support young residents who create their own projects or initiatives.

 - Funding will NOT be awarded for any projects, programs, or initiatives that:

 - benefit an individual (such as a scholarship);

 - involve funds requested being redirected to activities beyond the Edmonton area (e.g. disaster relief in another country).

 - At the end of the project or activity, we would love a summary to hear all about it!

 All approved grants – including the names of the charities and the names of the projects involved — will be listed in Edmonton Community Foundation’s publications (such as Legacy in Action magazine, website, podcast and newsletters).Grant Application Portal